 DOWNTOWN TALLAHASSEE, Fla.
-(WTXL) — Tallahassee City Commissioners voted 3-2 on Wednesday to impose a 30-minute time limit on unagendaed speakers during commission meetings.
+(WTXL) — Tallahassee City Commissioners voted 3-2 to impose a 30-minute time limit on unagendaed speakers during commission meetings Wednesday.

 The motion passed with support from Mayor John Dailey, Mayor Pro Tem Curtis Richardson, and Commissioner Dianne Williams-Cox.
 Commissioners Jeremy Matlow and Jack Porter voted against the measure.

-Dailey said the change will restore decorum and civility in city chambers while noting that similar restrictions are in place in other counties across the state.
+Dailey said the change would restore decorum and civility in city chambers while noting that similar restrictions are in place in other Florida counties.

-The Mayor emphasized that the Commission will have the opportunity to extend the 30-minute time frame if they see fit.
+The mayor emphasized that the Commission would have the opportunity to extend the 30-minute time frame if they saw fit.

 Richardson and Williams-Cox stressed that the motion only applies to unagendaed speakers, meaning those addressing items not on the official agenda.